SnowPilotOrg/dedupe_it/README.md

 ## Contributing

 Contributions are welcome.
-We don't yet have a formal process for contributions,
+We don't currently have a formal process for contribs; feel free to simply open an issue or PR.

 ## License

 Dedupe It is open-source software, available under the Apache 2.0 license.

-If you intend to use Dedupe It for commercial purposes, we ask that you simply include a copy of the original license in your code, and email the authors (founders@snowpilot.com) with a short explanation of how you intend to use Dedupe It.
+If you intend to use Dedupe It for commercial purposes, we simply ask that you include a copy of the original license in your code, and email the authors (founders@snowpilot.com) with a short explanation of how you intend to use Dedupe It.

 ## FAQ